sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Hide Admin Bar**.
 Hide admin bar on the frontend for all or some user roles.
 [ASE Pro](https://www.wpase.com/rdme-to-web) also allows hiding the admin bar on the backend for all or some user roles.
 * **Wider Admin Menu**.
 Give the admin menu more room to better accommodate wider items.
 * **Admin Menu Editor / Organizer**.
 Customize the order of the admin menu and optionally change menu item title or hide some items.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables always hiding menu items for some or all user roles and reorder submenu items.
-* **[[Pro](https://www.wpase.com/rdme-to-web)] Admin Columns Manager**.
+* **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Admin Columns Manager**.
 Manage and organize columns in the admin listing for pages, posts and custom post types.
 Currently supports ASE, ACF and Meta Box custom fields.
+* **Show Custom Taxonomy Filters**.
+Show additional filter(s) on list tables for hierarchical, custom taxonomies.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds option to show additional filter(s) for non-hierarchical taxonomies.
 * **Enhance List Tables**.
 Improve the usefulness of listing pages of various post types by adding / removing columns and elements, e.g. featured image, excerpt, ID columns.
 * **Display Active Plugins First**: Display active / activated plugins at the top of the Installed Plugins list.
 * **Custom Admin Footer Text**: Customize the text you see on the footer of wp-admin pages.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables media upload / insertion.